militaryinvestor/militaryinvestor.github.io/_posts/2022-04-16-Which-Investment-Accounts-Should-I-Use.md

 --------------

-### 3. Roth Thrift Savings Plan (Roth TSP) or Roth 401K - Increase until you are investing (at least) 15% of your total income
+### Step 3.
+Roth Thrift Savings Plan (Roth TSP) or Roth 401K - Increase until you are investing (at least) 15% of your total income

 Next, I recommend investing in the Roth Thrift Savings Plan (Roth TSP).